 Singing of Mount Abora.

 These lines further describe the charms of displayed by the pleasure palace of the emperor at Zanadu.
 The pleasure-house of Kubla Khan was a very romantic and beautiful palace.
-The poet here says that the reflection of the pleasure-dome fell between the fountains mingling with the echoing sound coming out of the caves created for the onlooker an illusion of a really rhythmical music.
-The palace was a construction of a rare design and a wonderful triumph of architecture as it combined in itself a summer and a winter palace.
-The top of the building was warm because it was open to sun while the low-lying chambers were kept cool by ice which never melted.
+The poet here says that the reflection of the pleasure-dome fell between the fountains mingling with the echoing sound coming out of the caves created for the onlooker an illusion of really rhythmical music.
+The palace was the construction of rare design and a wonderful triumph of architecture as it combined in itself a summer and a winter palace.
+The top of the building was warm because it was open to the sun while the low-lying chambers were kept cool by ice which never melted.

-In the next lines Coleridge introduces a beautiful girl brought from a distant country, to complete the picture of the romantic atmosphere.
+In the next lines, Coleridge introduces a beautiful girl brought from a distant country, to complete the picture of the romantic atmosphere.
 He says that once in his dream he saw a girl who was brought from Abyssinia.
 She was singing of her native land Abyssinia and Mount Abora.
 The poet means to suggest that her song showed homesickness.
 She had been brought from her country to a distant land China and wanted to return home and to play freely and happily once more with other girls of her country.

 Could I revive within me

 To such a deep delight ’twould win me,

 That sunny dome! those caves of ice!

 And all who heard should see them there,

 Weave a circle round him thrice,